stevejarvis/stevejarvis.github.io/_posts/2015-9-5-encrypting-cache-luks.md

 layout: post
 title: Full System Encryption with SSD Cache
 author: steve_jarvis
-excerpt: "Going through a setup of full disk encryption and SSD caching on a laptop with multiple drives.
+excerpt: "A setup of full disk encryption and SSD caching on a laptop with multiple drives.
 Ubuntu is the poison of choice."
 tags: [linux, security, luks, bcache, lvm]
 comments: true